turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 #### wiWindow
 [[Header]](../WickedEngine/wiWidget.h) [[Cpp]](../WickedEngine/wiWidget.cpp)
 A window widget is able to hold any number of other widgets.
 It can be moved across the screen, minimized and resized by the user.
-If a window holds a widget, it will manage its lifetime, so if the window is destroyed, all its children will be destroyed as well.
+The window does not manage lifetime of attached widgets since 0.49.0!

 #### wiColorPicker
 [[Header]](../WickedEngine/wiWidget.h) [[Cpp]](../WickedEngine/wiWidget.cpp)